 At this spot you can actually see the chemical reaction occurs in the water to create the bright blue color.
 You can see “regular” white/gray river water and a small line of bluer water meet and mix, and then the deep rich blue water created from this reaction fans out and continues downstream.

 It’s honestly not that much farther to go all the way to Tenideros and I thought it was really cool to see that reaction!
 Plus, I loved all the adorable little spots!

 We spent a total of 3 hours in the Rio Fortuna National Park.

-On the way out, we stopped at some of the fruit and food vendor stands outside the park for a snack – we got fresh mangoes, elote (grilled corn on the cob), and some kebabs.
+On the way out, stop at some of the fruit and food vendor stands outside the park for a snack – we got fresh mangoes, elote (grilled corn on the cob), and some kebabs.
 The food was fantastic and between 1000-2000 colones (~$1.50-3) per item.

 The entrance cost was $13.50 per person.
 I would try to get there as soon as possible in the morning because they only let in 1200 people per day and only 400 people at a time.
 The park closes at 4pm and you have to be inside by 2pm.

 You can’t take any plastic, single use water bottles in the park (and they check and make you take them out) so be sure to bring a reusable water bottle.